 - Pour the dressing over the produce and stir until the produce is well coated with dressing.
 Cover and refrigerate 2 hours.
 Stir again prior to serving.

 - Serve as a summer side dish with Low FODMAP Instant Pot BBQ Pulled Pork, Juicy Low FODMAP Turkey Burgers, Low FODMAP Grilled Pork Chops with Lemon & Sage, or my Low FODMAP Instant Pot BBQ Pork Ribs.

 - Store leftovers in an airtight container in the refrigerator for 3 to 5 days.

-- The produce can be chopped by hand or with a food processor, using the chopping blade for the cabbage and the shredding blade for the carrots.
+- By hand or food processor: the produce can be chopped by hand or with a food processor, using the chopping blade for the cabbage and the shredding blade for the carrots.
 Scallions do not chop very nicely in the food processor, so I recommend chopping those by hand.

 - Category: Side Dish